SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

   31 | 3 | 5 | 8 | 16 | true | true | true |

 ### Collaborate: grant write-permission to my team members
-Any user with "admin" permission for an advertisement can grant permission to other users of a dedicated user group.
+Any user with "admin" permission for an advertisement should be able to grant permission to all users of a dedicated user group.
 You can test with PUT-request to `/api/v1/ads/acl/grantPermissionsToUserGroup/{id}`.

 First question might be, how to model / specify a user group?
-How we've done it: any user must provide its group assignnments as `xs.user.attributes` as part of its SAML Bearer token (jwt token):
+How we've done it: any user must provide its group assignnments as `xs.user.attributes` as part of its JWT token:

 ```
 {